-His decorated career spanned 15 seasons and included 6 rings, MVP’s, Scoring titles, and his 69-point game – these are just a few notables amongst a long list of his unlocked achievements.
+His decorated career spanned 15 seasons and included 6 rings, MVP’s, Scoring titles, and a 69-point game — these are just a few notables amongst a long list of his unlocked achievements.
 But where does the dial land on his most significant and defining accomplishment during his sporting career?

+That’s always a heavily debatable subject.
+But for me, it’s as clear as day.
 You might be taken back when I say that I believe it to be his short-lived professional baseball career.

 Yeah, I know . . .
 But hear me out.

 Michael’s father was murdered in a botched road-side robbery just three months before the decision.
 It’s been well-documented that James Jordan’s death instrumentally shaped his son’s decision to retire from the NBA in 1993 to pursue a career in professional baseball.
 It was a dream that Michael and James had shared in years past, but quite evidently, basketball had always been Mike’s calling.

 It was this retirement that came from left field, so to speak.
 It sent shockwaves through the Bulls organization, the entire NBA and it’s extended family of supporters, Bulls fans or otherwise inclined.

 There was even the chance he would lose his multi-million dollar endorsements.